Sanibel & Captiva: The Easiest Vacation in America

 Lighthouse CafÃ© 362 Periwinkle Way; 941/472-0303.
 Terrific fruit pancakes and fish sandwiches at this popular breakfast and lunch spot (and we mean popular — expect to wait at least 30 minutes for a table).

 Tarpon Bay Recreation 900 Tarpon Bay Rd.; 941/472-8900; www.tarponbay.com; guided kayak and canoe tours $25 for adults, $12.50 for children under 12.
 Rent canoes and kayaks for fishing or exploring “Ding” Darling, on your own or with their knowledgeable guides.

-Around the Sound Tours; 239-989-6522; www.captainbrianonthewater.com; $450 for an excursion of at least 4 hours.
+Captain Brian on the Water; 239-989-6522; www.captainbrianonthewater.com; $450 for an excursion of at least 4 hours.
 Motorboat charters with Captain Brian Holaway.
 [Prices and contact information updated in Spring 2016].

 Bubble Room 15001 Captiva Dr.; 941/472-5558.
 A cartoony warren of rooms jam-packed with vintage toys, trains, and Hollywood memorabilia.
 Some people swear by the food, but I make it a point not to eat in any restaurant with a gift shop and a two-hour wait.

 Mucky Duck 11546 Andy Rosse Lane; 941/472-3434.
 Be sure to have at least a beer here at sunset.
 And they do serve duck.

 R. C. Otter’s 11506 Andy Rosse Lane; 941/395-1142.
 Casual place for breakfast, lunch, or dinner.
 Fried fish, shrimp, salads, microbrews, and kids’ fare.